 Many ocean energy technologies have reached a critical moment in their development: the demonstration phase, where pilot farms/plants are put in the water.
-This phase requires higher investments than RD&I prototypes, while retaining a number of uncertainties linked to their innovative and first-of-a-kind nature.
-Access to finance is crucial to de-risk ocean energy technologies and increase their competitiveness, but the cost of finance is high – sometimes as much as the device and its installation together.
+This phase requires higher levels of investment than RD&I prototypes, alongside the usual challenges associated with innovative technologies.
+Access to finance is crucial to de-risk ocean energy technologies and increase their competitiveness, but the cost of finance is high – often up to 50% of the cost of the project.

-To bridge the “Valley of Death” of financing and avoid funding banks rather than technologies, public intervention is required.
+To bridge the “Valley of Death” of financing, and avoid funding bank loans rather than the actual technologies, public intervention is required.
 A few instruments already exist that mitigate risk and make finance more affordable, and several others are being designed or adapted for this purpose.

 OEE has been promoting the scheme to the industry since its inception.
-As a result more ocean energy applications were received than for any other renewable technology.
-The first ever project financed by InnovFin EDP is that of AW Energy in Portugal.
+As a result, more ocean energy applications were received than for any other renewable technology.
+The first ever project financed by InnovFin EDP is AW Energy’s ‘Waveroller’ deployment in Portugal.

-For more info on the future of NER300, visit the OEE Members Area.
+For more information and analysis on the Innovfin EDP, please visit the OEE Members Area or become a member.

-Innovative technologies always bear a higher risk than established ones – but the reward is also much higher.
-The Ocean Energy Strategic Roadmap identified a system to help project developers and device manufacturers bridge the gap on uncovered risk: an insurance and guarantee fund.
-This fund could cover a range of ocean energy projects, thus spreading risk.
+Innovative technologies always involve a greater risk than established ones – but the reward is also much higher.
+The Ocean Energy Strategic Roadmap identified a system that will help project developers and device manufacturers cover this risk: an Insurance and Guarantee Fund.

 This Fund can cover and mutualise a large part of the technological risk of pilot farms and pre-commercial projects, and at minimal cost.
 This will bring down the cost of capital and allow renewable technology developers to secure finance for their projects.
 By reducing risk, the Fund will help put machines in the water, which will in turn further reduce costs and the amount spent by public authorities.